 Review the previously linked article, "The Unseen 'Magic' Behind Commercial Property Underwriting" for more information on protection systems.
 There is no need to retell the story here.
 Your job is to be prepared with the necessary information to explain to your clients how they may have made a bad decision in regard to some of these protection systems.

 Here is another article you might like to read about this topic:

-On Wednesday, February 15, 2017, the Virtual University hosted a 2-hour live webinar - Understanding Commercial Property Underwriting - COPE in all its Glory - intended to help you help your clients to avoid costly property mistakes and unnecessary premium costs.
-This webinar is now available as an on demand recording and as a PDF transcript.
+The Virtual University offers a 2-hour on-demand webinar - Understanding Commercial Property Underwriting - COPE in all its Glory - intended to help you help your clients to avoid costly property mistakes and unnecessary premium costs.
+This content is also available as a Risk & Reality Report white paper.

 Last Updated: March 16, 2017

 First Published: February 3, 2017